 For a quarterback whose athleticism allows him to escape the pocket, Ridder needs to do a better job of avoiding contact.
 The Cincinnati QB doesn’t exhibit a consistent ability to feel contact.
 Thus, he is sacked far more often than is sustainable at the next level.
-Conversely, he can sometimes panic unduly and escape a clean pocket when there is minimal pressure.
+Additionally, he often starts the game cold, succumbing to pressure early before heating up later in the game.

-Ridder’s emergence as a potential early-round NFL Draft prospect runs parallel to his surprising physical development at high school.
+Ridder’s late emergence as a first-round NFL Draft prospect runs parallel to his surprising physical development at high school.
 As a freshman at St. Xavier, Ridder was just 5’10” and 135 pounds.
 Yet, a growth spurt before his sophomore season saw him develop the requisite size to play the quarterback position.

 Despite his newfound frame, Ridder was as much a threat on the ground as he was through the air.
 In his junior season for the Tigers, he threw for 1,319 yards and 9 passing touchdowns but only completed 55.2% of his passes.
-The dual-threat QB also added 668 rushing yards and 12 scores as he led St. Xavier to a 7-5 record.
+The dual-threat QB also added 668 rushing yards and 12 scores, leading St. Xavier to a 7-5 record.

 Ridder didn’t feature much on the recruiting radar with his relatively late growth spurt and minimal passing production.
 Although the Kentucky native ranked as the 10th-best player in the state, he was only a three-star recruit.
-Moreover, his performances saw him labeled as an athlete by 247 Sports rather than a quarterback.
+Moreover, his performances saw him labeled an athlete by 247 Sports rather than a quarterback.
 As a result, Ridder attracted just two offers before his senior season, choosing Cincinnati over Eastern Kentucky.

 Although Ridder already felt at home with Cincinnati, the QB still had his senior season at St. Xavier ahead of him.
 Despite slightly improving his completion percentage (56.8%) compared to his junior campaign, Ridder excelled on the ground once again.
 He racked up 915 rushing yards at 6.9 yards per carry, rushing for 18 touchdowns.
 Those statistics included 203 yards and 3 scores in a playoff win as St. Xavier reached the KHSAA finals.